thusmann/python_geocoder/README.md

 A Python based geocoder that uses Open Street Maps Nominatim.

-It take a comma separated list in the file placelist.txt as an input and output the same list with lat/long added as geocoded_placelist.txt
+It take a comma separated list in the file placelist.txt as an input and output the same list with lat/long added as geocoded-placelist.txt

 To Do
 =====